What do the individual values of the CS2 skins mean? (Finish Catalog, Pattern Index, etc.)

 Finish Style (lacquering)

-The Finish Style is important if you want to create skins yourself.
-In Counter Strike it is possible for anyone to create skins and upload them to the workshop.
-Many of the skins available in Counter Strike were actually created by players themselves.
+The "Finish Style" is important if you want to create your own skins.
+In Counter-Strike, anyone can create skins and upload them to the Workshop.
+Many of the skins available in Counter-Strike were actually created by players themselves.

 But what influences the finish style in Counter Strike?